How Often Do Driverless Vehicles Have Accidents?

 Data published by ConsumerAffairs shows that 508 accidents involved vehicles with ADS between July 2021 and December 15, 2023.
 These vehicles usually operate at automation levels 3 to 5, meaning they have advanced self-driving features and can run with or without a safety driver.
 Of the 508 crashes, 439 did not result in injuries.

-California has some of the most detailed information available.
+California has some detailed information available.
 According to Statista, there were 132 reported collisions involving autonomous vehicles in the state in 2022.
 Based on their estimates, this equals about 97 crashes for every 1,000 self-driving cars.

 Driverless car crash rates compared to all U.S. vehicle crashes.